-And there are more babies born in September than any other month!
+17. And there are more babies born in September than in any other month!

 Whether you can describe it or not, everyone knows fall has a distinct scent.
-And, according to meteorologist Matthew Cappucci, the smell is partially due to the leaves.
-“When the leaves fall, they die," he wrote for The Washington Post.
+And, according to meteorologist Matthew Cappucci, the smell is a product of deciduous trees shedding their leaves (in part, at least).
+"When the leaves fall, they die," he wrote for The Washington Post.
 "As they take their last breath, they 'exhale' all sorts of gases."
-Cappucci says those gasses smell "a bit like chlorine or the exhaust of a dryer vent."
+Cappucci says those gases smell "a bit like chlorine or the exhaust of a dryer vent."

 Smell is also linked to the stimulation of a nerve in your brain called the trigeminal nerve, which is responsible for the sensations in your face, including your nose.
 When you breathe in, that nerve gets turned on, which is why your brain associates the cooler air with a "scent."

 19. The Northern Lights are stronger in the fall.

 The Northern Lights are a spectacular sight, but this natural phenomenon is particularly special in the fall.
 And that's thanks to the autumnal equinox when the sun crosses the Earth's equator line.